b224hisl/Open3DFlow/README.md

 ![Honorable Mention](doc/code-a-chip.png)

 # Open 3D IC Design Flow
 Open3DFlow targets at realizing F2F-stacked 3D processors.
 It supports the hardening of a 3D CPU configured as the following figure, wherein the top tier functions as a cache die hosting SRAM macros, while the bottom tier incorporates the logical realization of the CPU and other hard macros.
-The two tiers are stacked F2F, sharing a synchronized clock and maintaining their own power grids.
+The two tiers are stacked F2F, sharing a synchronized clock and maintaining their power grids.
 Bonding pads and TSVs transmit their signal and power.

 ![3D CPU stacking configuration, where a top cache tier and a bottom logic tier are stacked F2F](doc/two_tier.png)